 Amika, like most hot air brushes in the market, comes with 3 heat settings which are high, low, and cool.
 But Revlon One-Step Volumizer PLUS, took things to the next level to fit all hair types.
 It has an extra medium setting that makes it much more desirable for both the most fragile and the unruliest hair types.

-When we look at Amika’s maximum heat levels, it goes as 193°F on high setting, which is definitely high enough to tame thick hair.
-The low setting is 152°F and this number is perfect for delicate and fine strands.
 Revlon, with its 3 settings is a little more complicated.
-170.9°F on high, 151.3°F on medium and 143.6°F on low.
+170°F on high, 150°F on medium and 145°F on low.
 The medium and low settings work great for fragile hair but thick and unruly hair needs much more heat.
-The high setting is a higher temperature, fitting normal hair but it might not be hot enough for the thickest hair types, such as afro styles.
-So, Revlon is more convenient for fine hair but in case your hair is difficult to tame, Amica’s higher temperature is more ideal.
+The high setting is good for normal hair, but it might not be hot enough for unruly, tightly coiled, or dense hair types.

 – Handle Temperature